fredzica/algorithms-and-data-structures/README.md

 The Hash Table enables mapping keys to values.
 Its biggest advantage is constant-time complexity for retrieving a value of a key.
 It works by keeping an array and mapping each new key to a value in that array, via a hash code function.
 Accessing the array by its index makes the constant-time search possible.
 Its drawbacks are memory storage for keeping the entire array and possible collisions when storing the keys and values.
 If the collisions are too frequent, its runtime complexity becomes O(n).
 But, for the general use case, good hash table implementations are very useful and don't result in unintended behavior.

+## Graph

+A graph is a collection of nodes that can be connected to each other.
+The connections can be either unidirectional or bidirectional.
+Trees are graphs, but not all graphs are trees.
+Cycles can exist in graphs.

 # Algorithms